-I am Sian Hamilton, a Jeweller, Editor and Author, and the inspiration behind Hamilton Jewellery.
+I am Sian Hamilton, a Graphic and Web Designer, Jeweller, Editor and Author, and the inspiration behind Hamilton Jewellery.
 I’m a passionate designer who graduated in 1991 with a BA (Hons) in 3D Design and I’ve been in the creative design industry ever since.
 At university I specialised in metals and jewellery design in particular, with a minor study in ceramics.
 One of the highlights of my career was being a prominent designer at W. Moorcroft PLC for 8 years and my pieces are still widely found online and in the collections of many Moorcroft fans (under the designer name Sian Leeper).

 Silver clay is very finely ground pure silver mixed with a non-toxic organic binder.
 Straight out of the packet it looks and feels like putty and has a consistency much like uncooked pastry dough.
 You can mould it, roll it, texture it and cut out shapes like cookie dough.
 When it’s completely dry, you can fire it in a kiln or with a handheld torch.
 The organic binder burns off and the piece becomes solid hallmarkable fine (999) silver.
 It’s a brilliant material for beginners who want to make silver jewellery as you don’t need to learn traditional silversmithing skills like, piercing and soldering.